pbrogan12/chem/Chapter-7.md

 3. Evaluate the margin of error E = Za/2 sqrt(pq/n)

-4. Using the value of the calculated margin error E and the value of the sample proportion p̂, find the values of the confidence interval limits p̂ - E and p̂ + E.  Substiute those values in the general format for the confidence interval p̂ - E < p < p̂ + E or p̂ + or - E or (p̂ - E, p̂ + E)
+4. Using the value of the calculated margin error E and the value of the sample proportion p̂, find the values of the confidence interval limits p̂ - E and p̂ + E.  Substitute those values in the general format for the confidence interval p̂ - E < p < p̂ + E or p̂ + or - E or (p̂ - E, p̂ + E)

 5. Round the resulting confidence interval limits to three significant digits.